reftonull/personal-website/src/pages/about.md

 College has given me the opportunity and time to branch out into other interests; I've learned about everything from Egypt in the late BCEs to analysis of photographs from the Second World War.
-All of this is circumscribed by my passion for learning; More than anything, I'm an puzzle solver: trying to make disparate things in disparate fields fit together to give a meaningful result.
+All of this is circumscribed by my passion for learning.
+More than anything, I'm an puzzle solver: trying to make disparate things in disparate fields fit together to give a meaningful result.
 This exploration led me to discover my enthusiasm for teaching.
 I currently work as a Learning Assistant at NYU's University Learning Center, where I tutor